gauthamvs97/shakespeareMicroservice/README.md

 Method 2: Using Python3 (Must have Python3 installed)

-- Make sure you have the latest version and python3.
+- Make sure you have the latest version of python3.
 - (OPTIONAL - To create a Virtual Environment)
 Install Virtual Environment (venv) Module if you would like to test the application in an isolated environment using
     ``` python3 -m pip install --user virtualenv ```.